 Your stress and wellness can also be impacted by other factors, such as your nutrition, diet and other life choices.
 It's always worth reviewing what you drink and eat to make certain that your body is receiving the correct balance and that you've also got an exercise plan in place.
 To help you to re-focus throughout the day, it's advisable to take a regular break from your work to enjoy a breath of fresh air.

 Lastly, never let problems you are facing to build up until you're unable to cope.
 Instances of stress related sickness increasing all the time and if identified right away, lots of these could be quashed, resulting in less time spent on sick leave and more time feeling fitter and healthier.

 - They should have good person-to-person skills

-- They must be able to recognise a patient's reactions, both positive and negative
+- They must be able to recognise people's reactions

-- They need patience and the ability to remain calm in stress filled situations
+- They must have patience and the ability to stay calm in stressful situations

-- They must be able to welcome constructive criticism and work effectively under pressure
+- They must be able to embrace criticism and work effectively under pressure

 Counselling Near Derry